 Ready the dipping crackers, chips or whatever you bought/had in the cabinet to accompany this.
 I went with some “Chicken in a Biskit” because they taste good and the name’s funny.

-Put another five minutes on the oven to let the mixture melt more.
+Put another five minutes on the oven to let the buffalo chicken cheese dip melt more.

 After the time is up, the dip will be ready to sample.
 If we did this over again, I might have put 10 minutes on the home-stretch melting since there were still a few chunks here and there.
 Overall, though, it’s ready to put out for serving at this point as long as it stays in the cooker on low heat to keep gradually continuing to get more melty.